martin-ueding/vigilant-crypto-snatch/docs/running.md

 There are a couple of command line options:

 - `--marketplace MARKETPLACE`: We support two marketplaces, you can select either `bitstamp` or `kraken`.
-- `--keepalive`: The program handles various error cases.
-Sometimes there are exceptions that we haven't encountered yet.
-When you use the watch subcommand in production, you can specify this option.
-It will catch *any* exception and just report it.
-Please [open a ticket](https://github.com/martin-ueding/vigilant-crypto-snatch/issues) when you encounter a new exception type.
-- `--one-shot`: One execute one iteration of the watch loop.
-This way one can call the program periodically with an external scheduler like Cron.
-- `--dry-run`: The program runs as usual, it just tells the marketplace that orders should not be actually placed.
-This will let you see whether you have set up everything like you want without actually spending money on trades.

 When you want to quit, just press <kbd>Ctrl</kbd>+<kbd>C</kbd>.